hfiref0x/UACME/README.md

 * 13 - Hybrid method, abusing appinfo.dll way of whitelisting MMC console commands and EventViewer missing dependency, works from Windows 7 up to 10rs1 14295;
 * 14 - WinNT/Sirefef method, abusing appinfo.dll way of whitelisting OOBE.exe, works from Windows 7 up to 10th2 10558;
 * 15 - Win32/Addrop method, also used in Metasploit uacbypass module, works from Windows 7 up to 10rs1 14295;
-* 16 - Hybrid method working together with Microsoft GWX backdoor, work from Windows 7 up to 10rs1 14295;
+* 16 - Hybrid method working together with Microsoft GWX backdoor, works from Windows 7 up to 10rs1 14295;
-* 17 - Hybrid method, abuses appinfo whitelist/logic/API choice&usage, work from Windows 8.1 (9600) up to 10rs1 14342.
+* 17 - Hybrid method, abuses appinfo whitelist/logic/API choice&usage, works from Windows 8.1 (9600) up to 10rs1 14352;
+* 18 - Hybrid method, abuses SxS undocumented backdoor used to fix (1) and appinfo whitelist, works from Windows 7 up to 10rs1 14352.

 Note:
 * Several methods require process injection, so they won't work from wow64, use x64 edition of this tool;
 * Method (4) unavailable in 64 bit edition because of Shim restriction;
 * Method (6) unavailable in wow64 environment starting from Windows 8.
-Also target application unavailable in Windows 10;
 * Method (11) implemented in x86-32 version;
 * Method (13) implemented only in x64 version.